mgetf/discord-bot/README.md

 1. Log in to mge.tf as a head admin
 2. Go to **Admin → Site → API Keys**
-3. Create a new key (e.g. "Discord Verification Bot")
+3. Create a new key (e.g. "Discord Bot")
 4. Copy the key to `MGE_API_KEY`

 ### 5. Deploy commands